 As a business owner, it’s critical to ensure a hassle-free payment experience for your customers — whether they’re paying online or in-store.
 Offering different ways to pay enables customers to choose the option that is most convenient for them.
-Consumers want a variety of options for how they pay, no matter where they are making their purchases.
+According to the Square 2023 Future of Commerce report, consumers want a variety of options for how they pay, no matter where they are making their purchases.
 Offering a buy now, pay later (BNPL) payment option is one way to make buying easier for your customers.

 What is buy now, pay later?

-BNPL is a type of instalment payment service that allows customers to make purchases without paying the full value upfront.
-Customers pay the remaining balance in interest-free instalments over a defined period of time, usually several weeks or months.
-BNPL can be used for a range of retail products and even some professional services.
-It’s particularly popular in the fashion sector, and consumers are interested in using BNPL for purchases including travel, vehicle repair and even dental work.
+BNPL is a type of installment payment service that allows customers to make purchases without paying the full value upfront.
+Customers pay the remaining balance in interest-free installments over a defined period of time, usually several weeks or months.
+BNPL can be used for a range of retail products, and even some professional services.
+It’s particularly popular in the fashion sector, and one Afterpay report found that consumers are interested in using BNPL for purchases including travel, vehicle repair, and even dental work.

 Why are buy now, pay later solutions on the rise with consumers?

-One of the key attractions of BNPL financing is that customers pay only one instalment upfront, but get immediate access to their purchase.
-Also, customers do not pay any interest if the instalments are paid as scheduled.
-A study by Mozo found that 42% of BNPL users have been using the BNPL method for three or more years and that shoppers are leaning on the payment method to purchase their most necessary items - big appliances and other household staples like beds.
+One of the key attractions of BNPL financing is that customers pay only one installment upfront, but get immediate access to their purchase.
+Also, customers do not pay any interest if the installments are paid as scheduled.
+A survey by Ascent found that 44% of customers choose BNPL services because it helps them make purchases that otherwise wouldn’t fit in their budget, while 36% say it helps them avoid paying credit card interest.
 In fact, BNPL can be particularly useful for consumers who don’t have a credit history or don’t want to use credit cards.

 Benefits of buy now, pay later for businesses

-Also, since customers get immediate access to their purchase, you don’t deal with storage challenges common in other payment plans where you hold products until customers complete payment.
+Also, since customers get immediate access to their purchase, you don’t deal with storage challenges common in layaway payment plans where you hold products until customers complete payment.

 How does buy now, pay later work?